 - 1. The home study process must be initiated on any individual who wants to care for children placed outof-home.
 LD may decline a home study application if a child is not placed in the home and there are identified safety concerns or child welfare employees are not seeking placement with the applicant. - 2.
 Home studies are required regardless of whether the applicant intends to be foster care licensed or an unlicensed caregiver. - 3.
 Home studies are not required for youth participating in the Extended Foster Care Program. - 4.
 The home study referral must be made within 30 calendar days of the start of the placement per the Placements with Unlicensed Relative or Suitable Persons policy. - 5.
 The home study must include an assessment of the competence and suitability of the applicants as well as the physical setting of the placement. - 6.
-LD workers must interact with the applicant in a manner that is culturally responsive and solution-based. - 7.
-LD workers must discuss cultural awareness and humility with the foster parents to educate them on the importance of meeting the child's cultural needs including, but not limited to: religious affiliation, sexual orientation and gender identity and expression. - 8.
-LD workers must assess the applicant's ability to care for children in out-of-home care by reviewing or completing the following: - 1.
+LD workers must: - 1.
+Interact with the applicant in a manner that is culturally responsive and solution-based. - 2.
+Discuss cultural awareness and humility with the foster parents to educate them on the importance of meeting the child's cultural needs including, but not limited to: religious affiliation, sexual orientation, and gender identity and expression. - 3.
+Assess the applicant's ability to care for children in out-of-home care by reviewing or completing the following: - 1.
 Application packet - 2.
-Background Authorization DSHS 09-653 form - 3.
-Administrative Review Unit's collateral information for crimes and/or negative actions, if applicable; - 4.
-Condition of the home; - 5.
-Applicant interviews; - 6.
-Applicant's children's interviews (including adult children and other children residing in the home); and - 7.
-Other collateral contacts, as applicable. - 9.
-LD workers must contact or document at least two attempts to make contact with all adult children.

-- 10. LD workers must obtain at least three references that have known all of the applicants for at least two years.
-The references must include two non-related individuals and one relative as defined in Emergency Planning for Licensed and Unlicensed Caregivers policy. - 11.
-LD workers must complete a minimum of three in-person contacts with the applicants, and at least two of the contacts must be in the applicant's home. - 12.
-LD workers must complete interviews in the family home with all household members, including children.
-If there are two or more applicants, it is required to have a joint interview and at least one separate individual interview for each applicant and household member. - 13.
-The interviews and assessment of the home and family may be discontinued once the determination has been made to deny the home study. - 14.
-Caregivers' and Household Members' Immunizations:
+Background Authorization DCYF 09-653 form - 3.
+Administrative Review Unit's collateral information for crimes and/or negative actions, if applicable. - 4.
+Condition of the home - 5.
+Applicant interviews - 6.
+Applicant's children's interviews (including adult children and other children residing in the home) - 7.
+Other collateral contacts, as applicable - 4.
+Contact or document at least two attempts to make contact with all adult children. - 5.
+Obtain at least three references that have known all of the applicants for at least two years.
+The references must include two non-related individuals and one relative as defined in Emergency Planning for Licensed and Unlicensed Caregivers policy. - 6.
+Complete a minimum of three in-person contacts with the applicants, and at least two of the contacts must be in the applicant's home. - 7.
+Complete interviews in the family home with all household members, including children. - 1.
+If there are two or more applicants, a joint interview is required and at least one separate individual interview for each applicant and household member. - 2.
+The interviews and assessment of the home and family may be discontinued once the determination has been made to deny the home study. - 8.
+Verify caregivers and their household members meet the immunization requirements or have an approved medical exemption. - 7.
+LD workers and supervisors must meet or exceed the requirements on the LD Performance Goals. - 8.
+Adoption Home Study Updates - 1.
+Adoption home study updates are required when: - 1.
+There are changes within the family, e.g. divorce, someone new moves in the home, a medical condition or significant change affecting the caregiver's ability to care for children. - 2.
+The needs or characteristics of a child considered for adoption is significantly different than when the family was assessed in a previously approved home study. - 3.
+Families have previously adopted a child and are adopting another child that is outside the recommendations on the previous home study. - 4.
+The local court requires an update. - 2.
+Adoption Area Administrators may request an adoption home study update by contacting LD Area Administrators (AA).